USS PC-823: Acquisition by South Korea

+Deployment

-On the night of 25/26 June 1950, on the South Korean eastern coast, she patrolled against infiltrators from the north.
-About twenty miles from the key port of Busan its crew sighted an unidentified ship.
+On the night of 25 June 1950, the Pak Tu Sans crew spotted an unidentified ship on the South Korean eastern coast, about twenty miles from the key port of Busan, during a patrol mission.
 The PC-701 challenged the ship using signal lights, but receiving no response, turned its searchlight on the intruder.
 The light revealed a 1,000 ton freighter with an estimated six hundred to one thousand soldiers crowded on her decks.
-Heavy machine guns were mounted aft on the freighter with which the freighter crew opened fire on PC-701.
-The gunfire struck PC-701's bridge, killing the helmsman and seriously wounding the officer of the deck.
+Heavy machine guns were mounted aft on the freighter with which the freighter crew opened fire on the PC-701.
+The gunfire struck her bridge, killing the helmsman and seriously wounding an officer on the deck.
 She returned fire and engaged in a running duel with the freighter.
-According to veterans of PC-701, to increase the accuracy and penetration, PC-701 closed to within 400 meters of the freighter.
-The sailors had to use their M1 Garands to prevent North Korean soldiers from swimming to PC-701.
+According to veterans of the PC-701, to increase the accuracy and penetration, PC-701 closed to within 400 meters of the freighter.
+The sailors had to use their M1 Garands to prevent North Korean soldiers from swimming to the PC-701.
 The freighter was sunk between Busan and Tsushima Island.
-This was the modern ROKN's first battle and is known as Battle of Korea Strait.
+This action, which would later become known as the Battle of Korea Strait, was the first naval engagement of the ROKN.

-After Battle of Korea Strait, she was used in many battles in Korean War, like Incheon Landing.
+After Battle of Korea Strait, the ROKS Pak Tu San saw combat during various other battles of the Korean War, such as the Incheon Landing.

-After war, she retired in July 1, 1959 and after dismantled.
+After the war, the ROKS Pak Tu San retired on 1 July 1959, and was subsequently dismantled.

 Except for the fortuitous position of the PC-701 and the fighting qualities of the craft's crew, the North Korean soldiers might have successfully landed at the vital port of Busan.
 The poor state of combat readiness at the port could easily have led to its loss.
 In such an event, not even the small toehold of Busan would have remained to support the U.N. counteroffensive in Korea.
 This single naval action may well have prevented the fall of South Korea.

-Fate

 Her mast is preserved at Republic of Korea Navy Academy.